 Guaranteed chills for the entire family!
 Cirque Flip Fabrique brings a fresh take on contemporary circus, coupled with an uncanny ability to have fun and move an audience.
-With some of the most exciting circus performers of the moment and original music performed live.
+Some of the most exciting circus performers of the moment & original music performed live.